erutan/sierra-conditions/content/conditions/trips.md

 ## Other Facebook Groups

-If you are doing something very popular (or something that shares a pass or two), there are dedicated PCT, JMT, Rae Lakes, SEKI High Sierra Trail, Whitney Portal, etc groups that should have very good information.
-There's also general Sierra hiking/backpacking groups that will have trip reports, but there tends to be a lot of noise to signal.
+If you are doing something very popular (or something that shares a pass or two), there are dedicated [PCT](https://www.facebook.com/groups/PCNST/), [JMT](https://www.facebook.com/groups/JohnMuirTrail/) & the [JMT NoBo Info Hub](https://www.facebook.com/groups/JMT.NOBO/), [Rae Lakes loop](https://www.facebook.com/groups/496524253873881/), [SEKI High Sierra Trail](https://www.facebook.com/groups/HighSierraTrail/), [Whitney](https://www.facebook.com/groups/30962451768/), etc groups that should have very good information on those specific areas.
+Many often have yearly groups as well, which are probably more informative and less navel-gazey nostalgia.
+There's a few general Sierra Nevada groups that will have trip reports, but there tends to be a lot of noise to signal.
+[Eastern Sierra Hiking & Backpacking](https://www.facebook.com/groups/easternsierrahiking) is one of the more informative ones.

-For the PCT there's a number of vloggers that post updates to Instagram & Youtube, so searching on those platforms early season can work out as well.
+For the PCT there's a number of vloggers that post updates to Instagram & Youtube, so searching on those platforms to check for passes early season can work out as well.

 ## Ranger Stations